martingadea/codebase-jkonet-star/docs/pages/tutorial_rna.rst

 Results
 -------

-To evaluate quantitatively the quality of our results, we train our models on :math:`60\%` of the data at each time step, using only the first :math:`5` principal components, and we compute the one-step-ahead Earth Mover's Distance (Wasserstein-1 error) on the test data:
+To evaluate quantitatively the quality of our results, we train our models on :math:`60\%` of the data at each timestep, using only the first :math:`5` principal components, and we compute the one-step-ahead Earth Mover's Distance (Wasserstein-1 error) on the test data:

 .. math::